 He has a BA (cum laude) from Connecticut College, and earned both an MA (in political science with a concentration in survey research) and PhD (in political science) from the University of Connecticut.

 Tim Malloy, polling analyst for the Quinnipiac University Poll, has extensive political and wartime reporting experience.

 A 33-year veteran of television news and a seasoned political reporter, Malloy has won 14 Emmy Awards for documentary work and war coverage.
 He coauthored a New York Times best-selling nonfiction book with James Patterson in 2016.
 Malloy has a BA in English from Hamilton College.

-Mary Snow, polling analyst for the Quinnipiac University Poll, is a broadcast journalist with years of experience reporting on politics and the economy.
+Mary Snow, assistant director for the Quinnipiac University Poll, is a broadcast journalist with years of experience reporting on politics and the economy.

 As a former correspondent for CNN, she reported on everything from presidential elections to congressional and state races, financial markets and breaking news events.
 Her career includes work at Al Jazeera America, Yahoo, Bloomberg and WPIX-TV in New York where she won two Emmy Awards.